Author Archives: Stéphane Graber

 The highlights for this release are:

-• Attaching sub-directories of custom storage volumes
+• Exporting of ISO volumes

 The full announcement and changelog can be found here.